jkeum-dev/JongeunKeum/README.md

 ### Hi there! 👋

-👩🏻‍💻 Major in the Scool of Software at Soongsil University.<br>
+👩🏻‍💻 Major in the School of Software at Soongsil University.<br>
 <img src="https://img.shields.io/badge/-FFFFFF?style=flat-square&logo=42&logoColor=black"/>Cadet in 42Seoul.

 <br>